EUDAMED

 EUDAMED will function as a number of independent but linked electronic systems.
 These systems will include:

-- Register of economic operators (manufacturers and providers of associated functions)
+• Register of actors / economic operators (manufacturers and providers of associated functions)

 How will EUDAMED function?